asilfndk/asilfndk/README.md

 Hi!
 I'm Asil 👋
 ============================

-AI & Robotics Software Engineer
+AI Software Engineer
 --------------

 I'm a self-taught coder.
 Sharing my everyday life as a developer on the internet!

-* 🔭  I’m currently working on my projects.
+* 🔭  I’m currently working on LLMs.
 * ✉️  You can contact me at [fndkasil@gmail.com](mailto:fndkasil@gmail.com)
-* 🧠  I'm currently learning Generative AI and RL.
+* 🧠  I'm currently learning Generative AI.
 * 🤝  I'm open to collaborating on open source projects.

 ### Skills